 Before you begin, your builder should provide you with a professional quotation to avoid any unnecessary delays or budget blowouts.
-This is an important part of the process as it also demonstrates the commitment between yourself and the builder.
+This is an important part of the process as it also demonstrates the commitment between yourself and the renovation builders.
 However, you should be wary of builders that offer you “free quoting”, as a professionally drawn up quote should involve a fee or charge.

 Why you may ask?
 Many industries offer “free quoting” for their services, why then should your builder charge you for the quote?